 Listed below are a number of the policies / regulations by which the council operates:

-LMPC Financial Regulations (as adopted February 2022): Financial Regulations are the chief policies which govern the rules of how public expenditure is managed and sets out the roles and responsibilities of both Members and Council Officers.
+LMPC FINANCIAL REGULATIONS v3.1 : Financial Regulations are the chief policies which govern the rules of how public expenditure is managed and sets out the roles and responsibilities of both Members and Council Officers.

 LMPC Information guide for publishing : This document lists all the information that is available for public viewing, and if hard copies are requested, the price for meeting that request.